cid2rrrr/Drum_Classficiation/readme.md

 # Purpose

-Unlike other instruments, Drum is the instrument that brings together multiple percussive instrumets, such as Kick, Snare, Hi-Hat, etc..
+Unlike other instruments, the Drum is the instrument that brings together multiple percussive instruments, such as Kick, Snare, Hi-Hat, etc...
-Which means Learning how to classify drum kits using ML will improve your understanding of sound and ML.
-Of course it's more interesting than classifying MNIST dataset!
+This means Learning how to classify drum kits using ML will improve your understanding of sound and ML.
+Of course, it's more interesting than classifying MNIST dataset!

 In this Project, I'm gonna classify seven drum kits in four major ways.